timfox456/R-course/c2/README.md

 ![](../img/lab02-07-environment.png)

+### Step 7: Run the second line of code (line 9)

+Ensrue the cursor is on line 9

+Again press the "run" button as you did in the previous step.

 Here is what it looks like when you have run those lines:

 ![](../img/lab02-06-lines-run.png)

-You should see the response in the console
+Note that you see the response in the console below.
+Here is what it looks like:

 ```console
 > print((6 * a + 42)/(3^(4.2-3.62)))